sherpavel/Argon/README.md

 ```
 Layer layer = argon.createLayer();
 ```
-> Layer are stored sequentially, meaning the first created layer will be the top layer.
+> Layers are stored sequentially, meaning the first created layer will be the bottom layer.

 Layer allows you to access to individual pixels via the provided methods or pixel raster, the backbone `BufferedImage` and `Graphics2D` for more complex shapes and draw operations.
 ```